-In this project phase, Morodok aims to establish farmer cooperatives, to continue to support poor villagers' business initiatives, and to further strengthen community networks on natural resource management.
-This work helps to ensure enhanced income-generation and improves people's abilities to feed their families.
+Nevertheless, Morodok continued its core work of supporting poor villagers' business initiatives and strengthening community networks on natural resource management.
 Across all its project activities, Morodok places attention on empowering women through leadership roles and actively involving them in the decision-making process.

-Our new partnerships with WWF and FELM will help strengthen our work on community-based natural resource management, an important part of Morodok's current Strategic Plan.
-Together with FELM, this year we also prepared a Concept Note for our cooperation in the period 2022 to 2025, focusing on improving livelihoods, natural resources management, disaster risk reduction and climate change preparedness in coastal areas.
+Our new partnerships with WWF and FELM are helping to strengthen our work on community-based natural resource management, an important part of Morodok's current Strategic Plan.
+Bread for the World (Germany) continues to provide the bulk of the support for our work to improve living conditions, strengthen solidarity and create ownership for the poor people in the coastal communities of Cambodia.
+In 2022, Morodok will begin a new four-year project in cooperation with FELM, focusing on improving livelihoods, natural resources management, disaster risk reduction and climate change preparedness in coastal areas.
+Morodok would like to thank all its donor partners, local authorities, and especially the local communities with whom we work for their sustained cooperation and commitment to our common development goals.